publishpress/PublishPress-Capabilities/readme.txt

 2. **Capabilities**: You can control all WordPress and plugin capabilities.
 3. **Editor Features**: You decide what users see when they're writing posts in Gutenberg or the Classic Editor.
 4. **Admin Features**: You can remove items from the WordPress admin, toolbar, and even dashboard widgets.
+5. **Frontend Features**: This feature allows you to modify the site's frontend by hiding or adding CSS.
-5. **Profile Features**: You can hide features for users in the "Profile" screen.
+6. **Profile Features**: You can hide features for users in the "Profile" screen.
-6. **Nav Menus**: You can restrict access to navigation menus by user role, or logged in status.
+7. **Nav Menus**: You can restrict access to navigation menus by user role, or logged in status.
-7. **Admin menus**: You can stop users from accessing any admin menu link.
+8. **Admin menus**: You can stop users from accessing any admin menu link.

 ## Feature 1.
 Roles##